 - You also have to do six months of house arrest.

-- alcohol and drug testing (including SCRAM anklets),
+- Another requirement is frequent alcohol and drug testing (including wearing a SCRAM anklet).

-In this article, our Las Vegas DUI defense attorneys discuss:
+In this article, our Las Vegas DUI attorneys discuss:

-- 1. What is Felony DUI Court in Nevada?
+- 1. What is Felony DUI Treatment Court in Nevada?

 - 2. What are the benefits?

 - 4. What is it like?

 - 6. What if I relapse or break the rules?

 - 7. What if I do not finish Nevada Felony DUI Court?

 - 8. How much will it cost me?